-Ecommerce + ERP: Better together.
+eCommerce + ERP: Better Together

-5 reasons why integrating ecommerce with ERP is good for your customers and your business.
+Five reasons why integrating eCommerce with ERP is good for your customers and your business

-You know integrating your ecommerce platform with your ERP system is important.
+You know integrating your eCommerce platform with your ERP system is important

 After all, for most consumer packaged goods (CPG) manufacturers, the enterprise resource planning system acts as a "single source of truth."
-If your ecommerce platform and ERP system don't talk to each other, everything is more difficult.
-Your ecommerce platform may not have the latest seasonal product catalog or price list.
-Keeping your inventory records up to date becomes extremely timeconsuming.
+If your eCommerce platform and ERP system don't talk to each other, everything gets harder.
+Your eCommerce platform may not have the latest seasonal product catalog or price list.
+Keeping your inventory records up to date becomes extremely time-consuming.
 Worst case, you'll oversell your inventory and find your most popular products out of stock.

-If you're an omnichannel business, integrating ecommerce and ERP matters even more.
-Your customers need to see the same prices, promotions, payment options, and so on-whether they're buying online, at the store, or somewhere else.
-And your ecommerce platform needs real-time visibility into fulfillment and shipping information stored in the ERP system so customers can see what's happening with their orders.
+If you're an omnichannel business, integrating eCommerce and ERP matters even more.
+Your customers need to see the same prices, promotions, payment options, and so on whether they're buying online, at the store, or somewhere else.
+And your eCommerce platform needs real-time visibility into fulfillment and shipping information stored in the ERP system, so customers can see what's happening with their orders.

 Yet sometimes companies put off this integration, either to manage costs or simply because they're busy.
-They often regret that choice later.
-Delaying the integration of ecommerce and ERP can make it exponentially harder-and more expensive-to integrate in the future.
+They often regret that choice later on.
+Delaying the integration of eCommerce and ERP can make it exponentially harder-and more expensive-to integrate them in the future.
 And it can stifle your growth.

-This eBook highlights the five top reasons to integrate ecommerce with ERP right now.
+This eBook highlights the five top reasons to integrate eCommerce with ERP right now.

-1. Give customers near-real-time visibility into inventory levels.
+1. Give customers near-real-time visibility into inventory levels

 ERP systems contain transactional data such as the items purchased, time, place, prices, item descriptions, customer info, payment methods, and shipping methods used in any given sale.
-This information is used to make projections, create financial reports, resupply inventory, and more.
-And ecommerce typically relies on inventory data stored in ERP to determine if products are available.
+This information is used to make projections, create financial reports, resupply inventory, etc. And eCommerce typically relies on inventory data stored in ERP to determine if products are available.

-When ecommerce and ERP systems don't communicate, batch uploads happen every night-or worse, a full-time person enters data into ERP manually, often one order at a time.
-Perhaps new orders are loaded into the ERP system, and changes to inventory levels and pricing are communicated to the ecommerce system.
+When eCommerce and ERP systems don't communicate, batch uploads happen every night-or, worse, a full-time person enters data into ERP manually, often one order at a time.
+Perhaps new orders are loaded into the ERP system, and changes to inventory levels and pricing are communicated to the eCommerce system.
 Either way, both systems operate for long periods of time with potentially outdated information.
-The ecommerce platform may list a product as available when it's out of stock.
+The eCommerce platform may list a product as available when it's really out of stock.
 The ERP system may not trigger a necessary request for more product.
-And any failed upload may lead to ecommerce and ERP systems falling further out of sync.
+And any failed upload may lead to eCommerce and ERP systems falling further out of sync.

-When you integrate ecommerce and ERP systems, you let both platforms run with near-real-time data.
+When you integrate eCommerce and ERP systems, you let both platforms run with near-real-time data.
 You no longer have to manage batch processes or single orders by hand.
-Your online customers, meanwhile, get a more accurate view of available products.
-They can see where and how much of a product is left in each location, which helps them make better buying decisions.
+Your online customers, meanwhile, get a more accurate picture of which products are available.
+They can see where inventory is available and how much product is left in each location, which helps them make better buying decisions.

-Integrating ecommerce and ERP is especially important for CPG manufacturers.
+Integrating eCommerce and ERP is especially important for CPG manufacturers